SimpleDataLabsInc/prophecy-docs/docs/SQL/development/visual-editor/variant-schema.md

   - sql
 ---

-You can use Prophecy to parse your semi-structured data types, and convert them into flat, structured formats to make them easier to understand and use for analytics.
+You can use Prophecy to convert your variant schemas into flat, structured formats to make them easier to understand and use for analytics.
 This is available for when you want to determine the variant schema of your Snowflake array or object.

 Using the variant schema functionality, you can do the following:

-- Parse JSON formats
 - Infer the variant schema
 - Configure the parsing limit for inferring the column structure
 - Use a nested column inside of the Visual Expression Builder